 Method (250)

-We study this question by developing a priority evaluator-based methodology: a highly individualized and interactive choice task that allows each respondent to develop of behavioural adaptations and mitigation pathways to reach a personalized carbon emission reduction target (Jäggi, 2015).
+We study this question by developing a priority evaluator-based methodology: a highly individualized and interactive choice task that allows each respondent to develop a set of behavioural adaptations and mitigation pathways to reach a personalized carbon emission reduction target (Jäggi, 2015).
 The priority evaluator was fielded in an online survey amongst a population-representative sample in Switzerland (N = 5941) in 2022.
 First, respondents are asked about their CO2-relevant behaviours and living conditions (carbon calculator).
 These responses are utilized to calculate each respondent’s CO2 emission and populate a list of realistic adaptation options.
 The dynamic nature of the digital application then allows citizens to compare the effectiveness of these different behavioural adaptations, while at the same time, weigh their choices against behavioural and financial cost implications.
 The respondents are tasked with developing a 30% reduction in their carbon emissions, and are presented with the annual (over time) and one-time purchase costs or benefits of their behavioural changes (see Figure 1).
 Respondents can either reach their 30% reduction target or not.
 Lastly, respondents are asked to evaluate their cost and benefits perceptions of these changes.
 Here we are able to identify the preferred pathways for behavioural changes, which sub-groups of respondents are more or less likely to meet their emissions reduction targets (and how), and perceptions about how difficult and costly these behavioural changes are.

 Fig. 1.
 The Priority Evaluator (screenshot, annotations in red)